a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 		Data Ingestion is a collective term for the process of collecting data streaming-in from several different sources and making it ready to be processed by the system.

-	1. Data injested from IoT devices & other sources into system
+	1. Data processing system: Data is injested from IoT devices & other sources into system to be analysed

 #### Layers of Data Processing Setup ####